Water worries and

 The East Hampton Airport sits atop

 the deepest part of then sole source aquifer

 which provides drinking water

-Not only private wells pull water from the aquifer, Suffolk County Water Authority (SCWA) also draws water from that source.
-It is the source of all drinking water on the East End.
+Not only private wells pull water from the aquifer, Suffolk County Water Authority (SCWA) also draws water from that precious source.
+It is the sole aquifer on Long Island and the single source of drinking water on the East End.

 ▪ Aquifer designation is one tool to protect drinking water supplies in areas with few or no alternative sources to the ground water resource and where, if contamination occurred, using an alternative source would be extremely expensive.